-- Executive Committee Member, New York State Bar Association International Section
+- Secretary and Executive Committee Member, New York State Bar Association International Section

 - Charter Editorial Board Member, Reinsurance & Arbitration (HarrisMartin Publishing)